fBruzja/rpg-cli/README.md

 A command line Role Playing Game.
 CLI-RPG
 ## Getting Started
 This is an assignment project in Java based on Maven with unit testing done in JUnit (Test coverage not nearly sufficient).

 The game takes place in the land of Marghor which is ruled by the evil magician Zoram.
 Do you have what it takes to defeat him?

-Player is represented by an 'X' and the evil sorceror by an 'Z'.
+Player is represented by an 'X' and the evil sorcerer by a 'Z'.
 Every other monster in the game has it's own marking.
 A typical turn-based rpg with it's own exotic difficulty by making the player explore it's own mechanics.
 ### Prerequisites
 * [Java](https://www.java.com/en/download/) - The programming language used